Gino Infantino

-Gino Infantino (born 19 May 2003) is an Argentine professional footballer who plays as an attacking midfielder for Rosario Central.
+Gino Infantino (born 19 May 2003) is an Argentine professional footballer who plays as a right midfielder or attacking midfielder for Serie A club Fiorentina.

 Club career

 Infantino spent his early years with Villa del Parque.
 He soon moved to Renato Cesarini, remaining for six years; a period that saw him have a trial with Real Madrid.
 Aged eleven, Infantino joined ADIUR.
 After four years, which included a trial with Villarreal, the attacking midfielder headed to Rosario Central in 2018.
 He made his first-team breakthrough in mid-2020, initially featuring in the club's pre-season campaign under manager Kily González.
 Infantino was then an unused substitute for Copa de la Liga Profesional matches with Godoy Cruz and River Plate, prior to making his senior debut on 13 November against Banfield.

+On 3 August 2023, Infantino signed for Serie A club Fiorentina on a five-year contract.

 International career

 Infantino represented Argentina at various youth levels.
 In August 2017, he was selected to train with the U15s.
 January 2019 saw a call-up for the U16s.